aybehrouz/argennon/proposal.md

 For implementing the persistence layer of the AVM, we assume that we have access to an updatable ZK-EDB with the following properties:

-- ZK-EDB is a mapping from a set of keys to values.
+- ZK-EDB is a mapping from a set of keys to a set of values.
 - Every state of the database has a commitment C.
 - ZK-EDB has a method (D, p) = DB.get(x), where x is a key and D is the associated value with x and p is a proof.
-- A user can use C and p to verify that D is really associated with x and D in not altered.
+- A user can use C and p to verify that D is really associated with x and D is not altered.
 Hence, a user who can obtain C from a trusted source do not need to trust the ZK-EDB.
-- Having p and C a user can compute the commitment C' for the database that in it D' is associated with x instead of D.
+- Having p and C a user can compute the commitment C' for the database that in it, D' is associated with x instead of D.

 We use a ZK-EDB for storing the AVM heap.
 We include the commitment of the current state of this DB in every block of the Algorand blockchain, so the ZK-EDB servers need not be trusted servers.

-Every page of AVM heap will be stored with a key of the form: `applicationID|pageIndex` (the | is concatenation operator).
+Every page of AVM heap will be stored with a key of the form: `applicationID|pageIndex` (the `|` operator concatenates two numbers).
 Nodes do not keep a full copy of AVM heap and for validating block certificates or emulating AVM (i.e. validating transactions) they need to connect to some ZK-EDB and retrieve the required pages of AVM heap.
-For better performance, nodes keep a cache of heap pages to reduce the amount of ZK-EDB access.
+For better performance, **nodes keep a cache of heap pages to reduce the amount of ZK-EDB access**.

 We also use a ZK-EDB for storing the code area of each segment, and we include the commitment of this DB in every block.
 Every code area will be divided into blocks and every block will be stored in the DB with `applicationID|blockID` as its key.
-Like heap pages, nodes keep a cache of code area blocks too.
+Like heap pages, nodes keep a cache of code area blocks.

+_Unlike heap pages, the AVM is not aware of code area different blocks._

 ### Blockchain

-Every block of Algorand blockchain corresponds to a set of transactions.
+Every block of the Algorand blockchain corresponds to a set of transactions.
 We store the hash of this set in every block, but we don't keep the transaction set itself.
 To be able to detect replay attacks, we require every signature that a user creates to have a nonce.
 This nonce consists of the issuance round of a signature and a sequence
 number: `(issuance, sequence)`.
-When a user creates more than one signature in a round, he needs to sequence his signatures starting from 0.
-We define a maximum lifetime for signatures, so a signature is invalid if `currentRound - issuance > maxLifeTime` or if a signature of the same user with a bigger or equal nonce is already used (i.e. is recorded in the blockchain).
+When a user creates more than one signature in a round, he needs to sequence his signatures starting from 0. (i.e. the sequence number restarts from 0 in every round) We define a maximum lifetime for signatures, so a signature is invalid if `currentRound - issuance > maxLifeTime` or if a signature of the same user with a bigger or equal nonce is already used (i.e. is recorded in the blockchain).
 A nonce is bigger than another nonce if it has an older issuance.
 If two nonces have an equal issuance, the nonce with the bigger sequence number will be considered to be bigger.

 To be able to detect invalid signatures, we keep the maximum nonce of used digital signatures per user.
-When the difference between `issuance` component of this nonce and the current round becomes bigger than the maximum allowed lifetime of a signature, this information can be safely deleted. **In this way, we will not have the problem of " unremovable empty accounts" like Ethereum.**
+When the difference between `issuance` component of this nonce and the current round becomes bigger than the maximum allowed lifetime of a signature, this information can be safely deleted. **Therefore, we will not have the problem of " unremovable empty accounts" like Ethereum.**

 The only information that Algorand's nodes are required to store is the Algorand blockchain.
 Every block of the Algorand